gopalmallya/gopalmallya/README.md

 I have some definite goals I want to achieve in this life

-- Learn to love and forgive effortlessly
-  - Be a loving husband, father, son, friend and acquaintance
+- Learn to love and forgive effortlessly by actively working on myself to be a loving husband, father, son, friend and acquaintance.
+I have realized that, love is not a feeling, it is a deliberate act of not blaming anyone by exercising empathy and accepting the outcome as it is.
 - Write stories and possibly make a TV series for kids revealing the philosophical mysteries of life
 - Contribute something significant in world of Einstiens physics, related to time.
 - Write software for solving important problems faced by life forms on this spaceship earth.